 Firehouse Shift- Cardio Interval Crew Workout and foam rolling (click here to check out a great crew interval workout).

 Full-body Strength or Metabolic Workout.
-Currently I am following the FRF Challenge Workout (Strong and Lean) and would do one of the strength workouts from the program.
+Currently I am following the FRF Super Strong and would do one of the strength workouts from the program.
 This type of workout challenges all muscle groups including the core.
 You could also do a more metabolic workout (like the FRF Challenge- Fat Loss) has short intervals and more power movements, or use a TRX for you workout (GET FRF Workout).

 Firehouse Shift- Steady state cardio on the bike or a jog on the treadmill.
 Also incorporate some foam rolling and light stretching between calls (click here for foam rolling basics).